-Females appear to have two menacing stingers, but one is actually an ovipositor.
-The thick ovipositor is a tube used to directly inject eggs into tree trunks and other durable wood where they are less likely to found and eaten by other insects.
+Despite the warning colors, Horntail wasps are generally non-aggressive and (one source says) harmless.
+Both genders of Horntail Wasp species have short spines at the tip of their abdomen, but females appear to have two menacing stingers.
+The thicker, longer one is actually an ovipositor.
+The ovipositor is a tube used by the female to directly inject eggs into tree trunks and other durable wood where they are less likely to found and eaten by other insects.
 That sturdy spine aids in splitting the wood before the eggs are laid.

 Category: Bee, Ant, Wasp and Similar

 Adult Size (Length): 18mm to 40mm (0.71in to 1.57in) COMPARE

 Identifying Colors: black; yellow; orange; brown